-The less accounts you have to manage and keep track of, the easier it is to balance your budget.
+The fewer accounts you have to manage and keep track of, the easier it is to balance your budget.

 #4: Less Financial Stress

 Credit card debt is a financial nightmare because the right choice never feels great.
-You know you should pay down these balances and you want to be debt free.
-You would rather do other things with your income.
+You know you should pay down these balances, and you want to be debt-free.
+You would instead do other things with your income.
 But what choice do you really have?

 That is why getting debt free becomes vital in relieving financial stress in your life.
 Once you get those credit card balances paid off, you have more options on how to spend your money.
 You no longer have to throw your money away paying interest, and you don't have the weight of your credit cards on your back.